nais/doc/docs/persistence/postgres.md

 When you deploy your application with database config, NAIS will ensure the database exists in a [Google Cloud SQL instance](https://cloud.google.com/sql) with the specified [Postgres](https://cloud.google.com/sql/docs/postgres/) version, and configure the application with means to connect to it.

-!!! info
 The Database instance takes a few minutes to be created, so your app will not be able to connect to right away.
 This only applies to the first time deploy.

-!!! info
-    This feature is only available in GCP clusters.
-If you need on-prem databases, head over to [navikt/database-iac](https://github.com/navikt/database-iac).

 Below is an example of the minimal configuration needed.
 See all configuration options in the [nais.yaml reference](../nais-application/application.md#gcpsqlinstances).